nicolaschan/minecraft-backup/README.md

 # Minecraft Backup
-Backup script for Linux servers running a Minecraft server in a GNU Screen.
+Backup script for Linux servers running a Minecraft server in a GNU Screen, supporting saving in compressed tar format or to [restic](https://github.com/restic/restic).

 ## Quick Start
 ```bash